junxit/us-congress-bills-114/metadata.md

 - 2015-06-01 — Introduced in House
 - 2015-06-01 — Introduced in House
 - 2015-06-01 — Referred to the House Committee on House Administration.
+- 2015-06-10 — Committee on House Administration discharged.
+- 2015-06-10 — Committee on House Administration discharged.
+- 2015-06-10 — Considered by unanimous consent. (consideration: CR H4032)
+- 2015-06-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-06-10 — Mr. Davis, Rodney asked unanimous consent to discharge from committee and consider. (consideration: CR H4032)
+- 2015-06-10 — On agreeing to the resolution Agreed to without objection. (text: CR H4032)
+- 2015-06-10 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H4032)